tetris245/ULTRAbc/README.md

 Changes for future version

+* Replaced greetings message displayed in the first chat room you enter by the ubc command to display UBC version (+ more info if welcome message in main hall is enabled)
 * Changed the arousal level that is required to trigger the vibe effect from other players in the Moaner
 * Updated the invisible commands